 These side effects occur when you consume pre-workouts in very excess amounts.
 So, be it energy drinks or pre-workout, their before and after exercise use depends upon your body tolerance and the amount being consumed.

 Simply, start small.
 Do not consume large amounts of energy drinks in one go.
 Initiate with small doses and then keep incrementing them as your body gets acquainted with the caffeine.

-In the context of sugar ingestion, choose zero sugar, zero-calorie energy drinks if you do not want a sugar crash right in the middle of your workout.
+In the context of sugar ingestion, choose zero-sugar, zero-calorie energy drinks if you do not want a sugar crash right in the middle of your workout.
 Different energy drinks have varying proportions of ingredients in them.
 It is suggested to choose smart mix energy drink options to suffice your energy boost as well as maintain the electrolyte balance of the body.

 Both energy drinks and pre-workouts are beneficial when consumed in moderation.
 But if they’re not, you may get some nasty adverse effects.
-They are equally good with serving their purposes but the choice depends on many factors.
+They are equally good at serving their purposes but the choice depends on many factors.

 Make sure you know your body type and its preferences and then make the right call.
 Pre-workouts vs Energy drinks results in a win-win with no drink taking over another.
 The choice is completely yours.